I'm a senior Mechanical Engineering student at Tufts University interested in robotics, controls, and design.

 Project Highlights:

-be laser cut to make a dragon
+Used Onshape to design parts to be laser cut to make a dragon with moving legs

 For the midterm for my introductory engineering class, we were instructed to make an animal that could move.
 I decided to make a dragon that could move its legs as though it was walking.
 I used Onshape to design all of the parts to be laser-cut, and screws as the axles for the gears.
 The makerpi is connected to a dc motor in the center of the dragon, which spins the central gears.
 The code for this project makes the motor start and stop depending on whether the rider is sitting on top of it.